SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 #################### Additional Tools ####################

-Game.UseSteamless = true;                               //Use atom0s' Steamless app to remove Steam Stub DRM from a protected executable.
+Game.SteamlessPatch = ["false", "--quiet --keepbind", "2500"]; //Use atom0s' Steamless app to remove Steam Stub DRM from a protected executable. string[patch launcher(only), steamless arguments, patch timing].
-Game.SteamlessArgs = "--quiet --keepbind";              //Use this when using Game.UseSteamless = true; always, the command line version of Steamless allows for different launch arguments to be used.
-Game.SteamlessTiming = 2500;                            //The time in milliseconds to give Steamless to patch the game .exe.
-2500 is the default value and will be applied even if the timing line has not been added in a handler.
 Game.UseSteamStubDRMPatcher = false;			//Use UberPsyX's Steam Stub DRM Patcher to remove Steam Stub DRM from a protected executable.
 Game.SteamStubDRMPatcherArch = "64";			//Force Steam Stub DRM Patcher to use either the x64 or x86 dll | Values: "64" or "86".
 Game.UseEACBypass = false;				//Replace any EasyAntiCheat_(x86)(x64).dll with a bypass dll.